The Big Idea

 You might want to search or browse around for examples as well, because it’s always interesting to see how other people have built things on CodePen.

-Can I use preprocessor like Sass, Markdown, or Babel?
+Can I use a preprocessor like Sass, Markdown, or Babel?

 Can I customize the editor?